tldr-devops/nginx-common-configuration/README.md

 fastcgi_cache_valid 200 0;
 fastcgi_cache_valid any 0;
 ```
 And even this one commented out in cache.conf, so you should choose yourself
 and enable it manually for whole site or some locations.

-However, how we can safely enable cache for all responses?..
+However, how we can safely enable cache for all responses?.
 And use cache config like
 ```
 fastcgi_cache_valid 401 0;